 This Balkan country imposed among the strictest coronavirus measures in the world, according to a study by Oxford University.
 As a result, the country’s leaders are trying to salvage the summer tourist season, which accounts for about 20 percent of Croatia’s GDP.

-On 13 July, mandatory mask rules went into effect for some situations.
 Masks are mandatory for healthcare workers, hospital visitors, drivers and passengers on public transport, customers and store employees and “employees in the hospitality business who are in contact with guests or participate in serving and preparing meals and beverages,” according to the Croatian Institute of Public Health.

 Croatia has lifted its internal travel rules.
 Here’s the official Croatian government page.

 Border restrictions ended the final week of May.
 On May 29, Croatia opened to tourists from almost everywhere including the United States, Slovakia, Czech Republic, Hungary and Austria.
-But not yet to the United Kingdom.

 As of 27 June, Denmark reopened borders with the EU and Schengen area.
 BUT, only travelers from countries recording fewer than 20 COVID-19 cases per 100,000 inhabitants per week can enter Denmark.
 Here’s the full list as of 24 June, which includes France, Greece, Italy, the Netherlands and Spain.

 On 1 July, Denmark reopened borders to selected third countries as determined by the EU Council including Australia, Canada, Japan, New Zealand, South Korea and Thailand.
 And they must be able to prove they’ve book at least six nights in Denmark.